Oregon Independent

 What has OIMHP accomplished?

-OIMHP authored SB 860 (2017) and co-authored HB 3046 (2021), which were both signed into law by Governor Kate Brown.
-These laws exposed parity non-compliant practices and created a mandate for rigorous Oregon state regulatory enforcement.
-OIMHP also led the way in advocating for SB 824 (2025) and SB 822 (2025) which were both signed into law by Governor Tina Kotek.
-OIMHP was also invited to sit on the Rulemaking Advisory Committees for the latter three bills, countering attempts by health insurance representatives to weaken regulations and lending valuable input on how these laws are implemented.
+In 2025, OIMHP led the way in advocating for SB 824 and SB 822 which were both signed into law by Governor Tina Kotek.
+OIMHP was also invited to sit on the Rulemaking Advisory Committees for these bills, again sending Melissa Todd to counter attempts by insurers to weaken regulations and lend valuable input on how these laws are implemented.

 We are OIMHP